II: Reading Data & IPEDS

 • Many, many more, have fun exploring!

-• Hint: you’ll need a new package to read Excel files, between Google and asking your friends, you should be able to figure it out
+Hint: You’ll need to load a new package to read Excel files, between Google and asking your friends, you should be able to figure it out